Serves:6 to 8 |

 I’ve been on a Greek odyssey lately and I haven’t even left the country.
-It started when my cookbook club came over for a night of feasting from the Kokkari: Contemporary Greek Flavors, by the chef of the eponymous restaurant in San Francisco.
+It started when my cookbook club came over for a night of feasting from Kokkari: Contemporary Greek Flavors, the new cookbook by the chef of the eponymous restaurant in San Francisco.
 This is my version of their luxurious moussaka.
 I also have a quicker version, but this one is worth the time to make for special occasions.
 It’s spectacular.

 2 large eggplants, sliced about 1/2-inch thick